-- 6.1 The Borough Council's remain committed to working positively together, sharing information and best practice, where appropriate, throughout the final stages of their plan preparation and beyond. - 6.2 In terms of governance, the authorities agree: - that in response to any new evidence / changes in circumstances, informal discussions will occur between the local authorities on the cross-boundary issues referred to in this SoCG in the form of officer level meetings with escalation of matters to Councillor level where necessary;
+- 6.1 The Borough Council's remain committed to working positively together, sharing information and best practice, where appropriate, throughout the final stages of their plan preparation and beyond. - 6.2 In terms of governance, the authorities agree: - that in response to any new evidence / changes in circumstances, informal discussions will occur between the local authorities on the cross-boundary, issues referred to in this SoCG in the form of officer level meetings with escalation of matters to Councillor level where necessary;

-- that this SoCG will be reviewed when required including adding additional issues that may be identified through the process of forming the local plan; - to continue to work in the spirit of collaboration, whilst acknowledging each other's' timetables and timescales; and - To respect each other's right to develop their own plans that fit the specific circumstances of the local authority's communities. - 6.3 The signatories of appropriate bodies will be sought following the consultation on the Newcastle-under-Lyme Regulation 19 Final Draft Local Plan.
+- that this SoCG will be reviewed when required including adding additional issues that may be identified through the process of forming the local plan; - to continue to work in the spirit of collaboration, whilst acknowledging each other's' timetables and timescales; and - To respect each other's right to develop their own plans that fit the specific circumstances of the local authority's communities.